-With all of the social stigma surrounding anabolic steroids, and with the looks of disappointment on the fans of famous athletes who get caught juicing, people often wonder why others take steroids to begin with.
+With all of the social stigma surrounding usage, and with the looks of disappointment on the fans of famous athletes who get caught juicing, people often wonder why others take to begin with.
 Bodybuilders and athletes never use anabolic steroids to get high; at least, not in the traditional sense of the word.
-Here are some of the reasons why we take steroids despite the fact that society frowns upon them.
+Here are some of the reasons why we take despite the fact that society frowns upon them.

 We Want what we can’t Have Otherwise